Historical Case Studies: Tail Hedges in Action

 2008 Global Financial Crisis

 The S&P 500 fell roughly 57% from peak to trough.
 The VIX spiked above 80, a level never recorded before.
-But the defining feature of 2008 wasn't the depth of the decline.
-It was what happened to everything else.
+But the defining feature of 2008 wasn't the depth of the decline; it was what happened to everything else.

 The lesson